Plan a delicious food menu with the diabetic food exchange

 1/8 Avocado

 All foods within a group have approximately the same carbohydrates, protein, fat and calorie value per each specified serving size.
-The foods within each group can be exchanged for each other; therefore, the diabetic food exchange gives more choices for your food menu.
+The foods within each group can be exchanged for each other; this will give more choices for your food menu.

 If your food exchange list is not enough for you, click here for a natural alternative which works.